scaleway/api.scaleway.com/contents/server.md

 ##### List all actions [GET]

-List all actions available for the secified server
+List all actions available for the specified server

 The response is an object that has a key called `actions`.
 This key contain an array of action